 Return or reimbursement requirement: Existing law requires the candidate or elected officer to reimburse the campaign fund account for the costs of the security system upon sale of the property where the security equipment is installed, based on the fair market value of the security equipment at the time the property is sold.
-The bill instead requires either return of, or reimbursement for, the security system equipment and any other items within one year of the of when the official is no longer in office or the candidate is no longer a candidate for the office for which the security equipment was purchased, or, if applicable, upon sale of the property on which the security equipment is located, whichever occurs sooner.
+The bill instead requires either return of, or reimbursement for, the security system equipment and any other items within one year of when the official is no longer in office or the candidate is no longer a candidate for the office for which the security equipment was purchased, or, if applicable, upon sale of the property on which the security equipment is located, whichever occurs sooner.
 Return or reimbursement would be required for all security equipment and any other tangible items purchased with campaign funds.

-Retains special reporting requirement: Existing law requires candidates or elected officers who use campaign funds for electronic security systems to report this expenditure to the Commission and information including when the threat was reported to law enforcement, the contact information of the law enforcement agency, and a description of the threat.
-The bill alters this special reporting requirement to require reporting to the Commission only of the expenditure, and additionally requires the candidate or elected official to report reimbursement for security equipment to the Commission.
+Reporting and recordkeeping: Existing law requires candidates or elected officers who use campaign funds for electronic security systems to report this expenditure to the Commission and information including when the threat was reported to law enforcement, the contact information of the law enforcement agency, and a description of the threat.
+The bill would instead require candidates and elected officers to report expenditures and any reimbursement under these provisions on the candidate or elected officer's campaign statements.
+The bill would also require the candidate or elected officer to maintain certain detailed records.